front-end-foundations/session1/readme.md

 ## Google fonts

-Google has a CDN offering [free fonts](https://fonts.google.com) for use in HTML documents.
+Google has a CDN (Content Delivery Network) offering [free fonts](https://fonts.google.com) for use in HTML documents.
 We'll use this as an example of using external stylesheets via @import and the `<link>` tag.

 We will use [Lato](https://fonts.google.com/specimen/Lato) for our main text and [Lobster](https://fonts.google.com/specimen/Lobster) for our branding.